 I downloaded all of Mary Robinette Kowal's short stories from Feedbooks and read them on the Pandigital Novel.
 At first I didn't care for the screen, but then I turned the brightness down to about 1/3 and enjoyed reading on it well enough (the good stories helped).
 E Ink is still the way to go for hardcore reading though.

 Overall, reading is what you'd expect with an LCD screen.
 Works good indoors but not so good outdoors.
-Being able to dim the brightness helps with the glittery quality of the screen, however some options for changing the background to a more subdued color would be nice for reading.
+Being able to dim the brightness helps with the glittery quality of the screen..

 For B&N's ebooks it shows book covers, but not for side-loaded content.
 I tried one of B&N's digital newspapers that I had from reviewing the Nook.
-It worked, but since hyperlinks don't activate browsing through it is pretty much impossible.
-Surely Pandigital will update to include hyperlink support.
+It worked, but I tried one of the magazines and it wouldn't work for some reason.

 The actual shopping from B&N's ebook store doesn't seem to be very well thought out.
 There's a widget at the top of the homescreen that shows a list of the bestsellers, new releases, newspapers and magazines.
 It lists the top 50 or so, 5 at a time, and there's no way to run searches from here.